About

 Mariette

 For a long time, I missed something.
 I went searching outside of myself, travelled the world, had different partners and even went to India to visit a guru.
 Nothing helped.
 Maybe a child would give me a sense of purpose and fulfillment?
 I did not have children, but in the past 12 years, I have deepened in relationship with myself.
-I re-connected with what I know is true, and having a child from a need it not it.
+I re-connected with what I know is true, and having a child from a need is not it.
 I live with my husband and love being in the world, among and with people, knowing that I am complete, and have always been.

 Marian Lowe